rpp25/Web-Programming-Projects/Battleship/README.md

 				*   24 - (2 * 4)
 		*   Your game should keep track of the names and scores of the 10 players with the highest scores in local storage.
 			*   If 10 players have all achieved the max score (24), no further updates to local storage are required.

-## Submission Guidelines:
-*  **DO NOT SUBMIT** any IDE package files.
-*  You must name the main page for your game "battleship.html", and place it in the root directory of your repository.
-*  You must fill out info_sheet.txt.
-*  Be sure to remember to push the latest copy of your code back to your GitHub repository before the the assignment is due.
-At the deadline, the repositories will automatically be copied for grading.
-Whatever is present in your GitHub repository at that time will be considered your submission for this assignment.

-## Additional Notes/Hints:
-*  This project will require extensive manipulation of the DOM to enable the game to run as described.
-*  Your game does not need to persist across page refreshes.
-It is acceptable for a page refresh to restart the game.
-*  While you are not going to be heavily graded on the style and design of your game, it should be presented in a clear and readable manner.

-## Grading Rubric:
-*  Turns proceed as described:  20%
-*  Game boards are displayed properly:  25%
-*  Event handling is processed as described:  15%
-*  Ship placement strings are correctly parsed:  15%
-*  Score saving works appropriately:  15%
-*  Clear and readable presentation:  5%
-*  Submission/info sheet:  5%